dysphie/dystopia-servers/README.md

 # Dystopia

-This repository contains the source code for Dystopia servers in No More Room in Hell.
+This repository holds the source code for Dystopia servers in No More Room in Hell.

-Please note that the code is provided as-is.
-There may be some missing or incomplete files, and no support will be provided.
+The code is shared as-is and I will not be providing support for it.
+I developed it for personal use so there is little documentation.
+Some files may be spare, missing, or incomplete, and dependencies are not clearly outlined.
+You're encouraged to explore, understand, and modify the code on your own

 ## Some hints